steshaw/steshaw.org/steshaw.wordpress.com/_posts/2004-08-09-neverwinter-nights-on-linux.markdown

 slug: neverwinter-nights-on-linux
 title: Neverwinter Nights on Linux
 wordpress_id: 6
-categories:
-- Programming
+categories: Programming
-tags:
-- Computer Games
-- Linux
+tags: Computer Games, Linux
 ---

 For anyone wanting to get nwn going on Linux will find [this](http://www.linuxjournal.com/article.php?sid=7377) a useful resource.
 In case you miss the important links: